MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 In this alert, the learned behavior of previous KRB_ERR message encryption from the domain controller to the account requesting a ticket was downgraded.

 > [!WARNING]
-> Never run an untrusted tools on a production domain controller.
+> Make sure that you're working in a testing environment, and not with a production domain controller.
 Once the domain controller is impacted, there is no easy rollback, and the domain controller must be demoted.

 From a command line on a workstation with a shell on a domain controller, run as a domain admin: